VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 ### Get file name (optional feature) {#get_file_name}

-Getting file name is a little bit more tricky.
+Getting a file's name is a little bit more tricky.

 Here are utils functions to work with file names.
 I keep them in the **SafUtils.kt** file.